 Historically men haven’t taken very good care of their skin.
 Tiege has been on a mission to fix that.
-This page is a top landing page and receives a ton of ad traffic.
+The page we worked on is their top landing page and receives a ton of ad traffic.
 Ad traffic is notorious for bouncing.
 On top of that, we’re selling a skin care system that requires a long-term commitment.

 Here is a screenshot of what the mobile page looked like before we got started.

-As an agency, we’re known for improving conversions using our long-form sales pitch formula.
+As an agency, we’re known for improving conversions using our long-form sales pitch formula to convert Healthy Skeptics.
 But that doesn’t mean it’s the only tool in the toolkit.
 When working on a client project we bring everything to the table.

 For this particular mission, we focused on two sets of ideas.

 One doesn’t need to make massive changes at the get-go.
 Don’t use a hammer when a scalpel will do just fine.
 So we first started by making a number of micro-improvements (article about micro-improvements) on the page.
 Here were some of the micro-improvements:

 1: You’ll notice the original page displayed product name, review counts, and best seller label (highlighted in 3 red boxes in the image below):

 In our concept, we updated these 3 elements by adding a video right next to the name (we did this because new visitors might not know about this item and the video did an excellent job showing that), we added a little more copy around the reviews to draw more attention to them, and we dramatized Best Seller to Our Absolute Best Seller.:

 2: On the original page the 3 systems were shown this way:

 We felt some visitors might not realize they needed to click 2 and 3 to see those systems so we added a small visual cue.
 See A in the red circle in the screenshot below: